Tim-Shaffer/liri-node-app/README.md

 * help - will provide the above list of valid commands

-# Functionality
+# Instuctions
-LIRI will take in a list of parameters based on the CLI in the form
+LIRI will take in a list of parameters based on the CLI in the form -

 > node liri.js concert-this [artist/band name here]
 >